conan-io/docs/reference/tools/system/pip_manager.rst

         def build(self):
             self.run("meson --version")

-If we run a ``conan build`` we can see how our ``pip package`` is installed and how it is called in the build step as if it were installed on the system.
+If we run a ``conan build`` we can see how our Python package is installed and how it is called in the build step as if it were installed on the system.

 .. code-block:: bash